Dog Shows – Fuerteventura Style – Part 2!

-The next day was the final day of the annual feaga (agricultural show) in Pozo Negro (click for the dog show day 1).
+The 16th June was the final day of the annual feaga (agricultural show) in Pozo Negro, and another dog show (click for the dog show day 1).
 Again, this is only about 15 minutes from us, but the other direction.
 This is the largest show held in the Canary Islands.
 In conjunction with this event, the Club Isla de Lobos del Podenco Canario de Fuerteventura held their dog show.
 The Podenco Canario (Canarian Warren Hound) is a local primitive hound breed, which is popular in Fuerteventura for hunting.
 Poor Ian had to put up with being dragged to yet another dog show!!

 It was supposed to start at 9.45am so we got there early and sat and waited, watching them set up.
 Obviously they weren’t going to start on time, and a gentleman came over to let us know they were going to start at 10.30, so we went for a wander around the rest of the show.
 In fact, in true Spanish style, it didn’t start until just gone 11am!!